 The court may also award one spouse sole ownership of the rental property or sell the property and divide the proceeds between the spouses.
 In some cases, the court may also require one spouse to buy out the other’s share of the property.

 Family courts may also consider the debt associated with the property, such as mortgages or loans.
-If the property has any debt attached to it, the judge may allocate the debt between the spouses in a manner that is consistent with the division of the property itself.
+If the property has debt, the judge may divide the debt between the spouses in line with how the property is divided.

 Bear in mind that the outcome of the division of rental property in a divorce in Maryland can be influenced by a prenuptial agreement if available.
 In such cases, the terms of the prenuptial agreement will be considered by the court when dividing the property.